hqoss/rabbit_mq/guides/introduction/overview.md

 ### Reliability

-⚠️ This section is currently being completed.
+ℹ️ This section is currently being completed.
 Thank you for your understanding and patience.

 * Talk about connection and channel pooling
 * Talk about workers

 ## Consistency

-⚠️ This section is currently being completed.
+ℹ️ This section is currently being completed.
 Thank you for your understanding and patience.

 The RabbitMQ modules are designed to help you build consistent, SDK-like Consumers and Producers.